 The withy pot had a life span of just over one season with ongoing repairs meaning every winter you started all over again.
 Unless you had a withy bed to cut your withies from you had to purchase them, normally from Somerset at some expense.

-Dave French and Sarah Ready are now underway with working to revive the craft, to ensure that the tradition lives on, not just in Devon where they are both based, but around coastal communities further afield.
+Work is now underway to revive the craft, to ensure that the tradition lives on, not just in Devon where they are both based, but around coastal communities further afield.